-These findings were interpreted to mean human learners use a simple form of Bayes’ rule to reason about causal events and to choose the causal hypothesis—within a —that is most consistent with the observed data (e.g., Sobel et al., 2004; Gopnik & Wellman, 2012). it predicts that object B should be treated equivalently across the BB and ISO conditions.
+These findings were interpreted to mean that human children can engage in BB reasoning based on Bayesian-inference.
+Proponents of the Bayesian-inference perspective maintain that human learners use a simple form of Bayes’ rule to reason about causal events and to choose the causal hypothesis—within a psychological hypothesis space that can contain infinitely many hypotheses—that is most consistent with the observed data (e.g., Sobel et al., 2004; Gopnik & Wellman, 2012).
+These findings were also argued to rule out as models of human causal reasoning certain classes of associative learning models such as the traditional Rescorla-Wagner (RW) model mean that associative-learning processes cannot explain how human children reason about causal events (e.g., Rescorla & Wagner, 1972; Griffiths et al., 2011; Sobel et al., 2004).
+This model has been criticized because it predicts that object B should be treated equivalently across the BB and ISO conditions—this prediction is at odds with participants’ actual treatment of object B across conditions.

-Some caution should be exercised either before accepting the conclusion that Bayesian inference underpins .
-One reason concerns the fact that there are problems with how BB reasoning has been measured in previous research.
+Some caution should be exercised either before accepting the conclusion that Bayesian inference rather than associative learning underpins how children process BB events.
+One reason concerns the fact that there are significant problems with how BB reasoning itself has been measured in previous research.
 For example, Sobel et al. (2004; see also Beckers et al., 2009; McCormack et al. 2009, Exp.
-1; Sobel & Kirkham, 2006) operationally defined BB reasoning as greater B choices in the ISO condition than in the BB condition (although for alternative operationalizations, see De Houwer, Beckers, & Glautier, 2002; Larkin, Aitken, & Dickinson, 1998; Griffiths et al., 2011; Kruschke & Blair, 2000; Lovibond et al., 2003; Shanks, 1985; Van Hamme and Wasserman, 1994). .
+1; Sobel & Kirkham, 2006) operationally defined BB reasoning as greater B choices in the ISO condition than in the BB condition (although for alternative operationalizations, see De Houwer, Beckers, & Glautier, 2002; Larkin, Aitken, & Dickinson, 1998; Griffiths et al., 2011; Kruschke & Blair, 2000; Lovibond et al., 2003; Shanks, 1985; Van Hamme and Wasserman, 1994).
+This operationalization suffers from two key limitations.
 First, as Beckers et al. (2005) and McCormack et al. (2009) pointed out, it cannot be determined why participants treated object B differently between the BB and ISO condition.
-BB effect, an ISO effect, or both. observed a positive effect during the elemental (i.e., A+) phase in the BB condition but a negative effect during the elemental (i.e., A-) phase in the ISO condition.
-Crucially, a true retrospective reevaluation of object B by participants based on A’s relation to and effect on object B across both conditions (which is the intended inference).
+For example, participants could have treated B differently between the BB and ISO conditions because of a BB effect, an ISO effect, or both.
+Participants could have also treated B differently between these conditions because they observed a positive effect during the elemental (i.e., A+) phase in the BB condition but a negative effect during the elemental (i.e., A-) phase in the ISO condition.
+Crucially, neither of these alternative explanations would be evidence of a true retrospective reevaluation of object B by participants based on A’s relation to and effect on object B across both conditions (which is the intended inference).